Skip to main content

 Each milestone builds upon the previous one, aligning people, data, strategy, and action toward a common goal: lasting, equitable improvement in quality of life.

-The Impact Pathway is designed to meet communities where they are, allowing for customized pacing and support and reflects the core principles of process improvement, cross-sector collaboration, and results-based learning.
+The milestones meet communities where they are, allowing for customized pacing and support and reflects the core principles of process improvement, cross-sector collaboration, and results-based learning.
 This approach reinforces a continuous learning cycle: insights gained from implementing and refining strategies feed back into future planning and team formation.

 Download a pdf of the Five Milestones